-Zika virus: Singapore confirms 41 locally-transmitted cases
+Singapore Zika cases increase to 56

 There is no vaccine or specific medication to treat the mosquito-borne virus, which has been linked to serious birth defects.

-Although all the cases were clustered in one neighborhood -- Aljuneid Crescent -- the MOH warned the virus could spread further as some of the patients live or work in other parts of Singapore.
+Although all the cases were clustered in one neighborhood -- Aljunied Crescent -- the MOH warned the virus could spread further as some of the patients live or work in other parts of Singapore.
+Since August 28, the National Environment Agency in Singapore has screened roughly 3,600 premises out of an estimated 6,000 in the Aljunied Crescent neighborhood to check for mosquito breeding grounds.
+The agency has detected and destroyed 36 breeding habitats so far.

 Singapore's first imported Zika case was reported in May after a man who visited Brazil began showing symptoms and was admitted to hospital.